What is it?

 - Volunteers to help with classroom workshop activities

-- Volunteers to help with packing for local food club
+- Volunteers to help with packing and driving for local food club

 - Warehouse and storage space for packing and storing kits and program supplies